-Stuart Smith enters his fourth season on staff with the Penn State field hockey team, serving his second year as Assistant Coach after being promoted following the 2011 season.
+Stuart Smith enters his fifth season on staff with the Penn State field hockey team in 2014, serving his third year as assistant coach after being promoted following the 2011 season.
 Smith, a former goalkeeper, specializes in game analysis and field player and goalkeeper coaching.

 A native of Wamberal, New South Wales, Australia, Smith came to the United States as part of an International Exchange Program.
 He enrolled in the prestigious Ohio State International Turf Grass Management Program where he graduated in 2008.
 Smith enjoyed four years working at The Breakers, Palm Beach in Florida, where he was an assistant golf course superintendent of The Breakers, Rees Jones and Ocean Courses.